 About Maiden Castle

 Several fascinating finds have been made at Maiden Castle.
-For example, the archaeologist Mortimer Wheeler found an Iron Age cemetery.
-Wheeler originally thought that this was a war graveyard and that those interred there were casualties from when the Romans invaded the site.
-With little evidence that the Romans ever invaded Maiden Castle, it is now considered more likely that this was a normal cemetery.
+For example, the archaeologist Mortimer Wheeler found an Iron Age cemetery there.
+Wheeler originally thought that this was a war graveyard and that those interred there were casualties from when the Romans invaded the site, yet with little evidence that the Romans ever invaded Maiden Castle, it is now considered more likely that this was a cemetery for the area’s inhabitants.